stanmaz/BBOalert/README.md

 RegEx can be used in two forms :

-- explicit by encopassing the string between slashes : the matched strings may have different length.
+- explicit by encopassing the string between slashes : the matched strings may have different length (partial match)
-- implicit without slashes : the matched strings should be of the same length
+- implicit without slashes : the matched strings should be of the same length (full match)

 RegEx is a very complex mechanisme, but in BBOalert we use primarily one type of expression : groups of string matching patterns.
 The example below can be used as template :